Australian Open 2020 prize money: How much will Roger Federer, Serena Williams, Rafael Nadal earn?

-Australian Open prize cash is up for grabs – HEARALPUBLICIST rounds up how a lot money the highest contenders may earn
+Australian Open prize cash is up for grabs – HEARALPUBLICIST rounds up how a lot money the highest contenders might earn

-The Australian Open is the standard curtain-raising main annually and infrequently boasts big drama all through with large money prizes on provide.
+The Australian Open is the standard curtain-raising main every year and sometimes boasts large drama all through with massive money prizes on supply.

-The prize cash whole has been elevated by 13.6 per cent to a match document of £39million.
+The prize cash whole has been elevated by 13.6 per cent to a event file of £39million.

-- Learn how to watch Australian Open on TV and stay streaming
+- How you can watch Australian Open on TV and dwell streaming

-HEARALPUBLICIST rounds up the total quantities of prize cash on provide for women and men tennis stars on the Australian Open 2020.
+HEARALPUBLICIST rounds up the complete quantities of prize cash on supply for women and men tennis stars on the Australian Open 2020.

 Australian Open prize cash – Males’s and Ladies’s Singles